 But is it easier to build a social media following than an email list?

-While it’s clear email has a much better engagement and response rate than social media, you may be thinking that it’s much more difficult to get people to give you permission to email them as opposed to get them to become a fan on Facebook or become a follower on Twitter.
+While it’s clear email has a much better engagement and response rate than social media, you may be thinking that it’s much more difficult to get people to give you permission to email them, as opposed to getting them to become a fan on Facebook or a follower on Twitter.

 But that’s not the case.

 Always a fan of testing, Derek Halpern did an experiment to see which would be harder: getting people to subscribe to his email list or getting people to follow him on Twitter.
 You would think people are more likely to click a “follow” button than give up their email address.
 But you would be mistaken.

 In his experiment, he sent 1,000 visitors to his email opt-in page, and 1,000 visitors to his Twitter page.
 The results?
 He received almost 500 new email subscribers, making it a conversion rate of almost 50%.
 While he doesn’t give the exact number of Twitter followers he gained, he did say it was nowhere near 500 new followers, and that the Twitter page underperformed significantly compared to the opt-in page.

 In the same piece, he goes on to talk about different ways you can grow your email list successfully and how one of his readers got a 500% increase in the number of people subscribing to their list each day, just by putting opt-in forms in the right places on their website.
 That’s a significant increase, and, best of all, it was a one-time thing that doesn’t require devoting an hour or two a day to creating, participating in, and monitoring discussions.